CosmosShadow/GeneralAgent/examples/examples.md

 ## write a ppt
 help me write a ppt ./data/hello.pptx: 1 page with 'hello world'

-## read
+## read for retrieve
 [input 1]
 ```read
 ./data/Nougat_piece.pdf
 ```
 [input 2]
-what is the advantage of the Model?
+what is the advantage of the model Nougat?

 ## stock compare
 What date is today?
 Compare the year-to-date gain for META and TESLA.